gw-odw/odw-2019/setup.md

 <img src='https://www.wispresort.com/uploadedImages/Winter/easy.png' width=20 /> Easy (No software installation; Works for any OS)

+Note: this option will no longer be available starting in January 2020

 You can open any notebook in the Google Co-labs.

 1) Visit https://colab.research.google.com